tinygo-org/tinygo-site/content/lang-support/_index.md

 Some features are little used and there hasn't been a real need to implement them yet.
 These include:

 * `recover()`: this can be useful sometimes but in general most programs work just fine with a `panic()` that simply aborts.
 Supporting `recover()` will also likely increase code size so it has also been left out at the moment for that reason.
 When `recover()` gets implemented, it will likely be disabled by default and can be enabled with a compiler flag.
-* Arithmetic on complex numbers is not yet supported (add, sub, mul, div).
-However, the `complex`, `real` and `imag` builtins, as well as complex number constants, are all supported.
-Apart from the fact that complex number operations are little used, they are also [hard to implement correctly](https://github.com/golang/go/issues/29846).
 * Slice expessions with 3 indexes that sets the capacity as well as the length.
 This feature was [introduced in Go 1.2](https://tip.golang.org/doc/go1.2#three_index).